totalhack/zillion-web/README.md

 * The backend is a [FastAPI](https://fastapi.tiangolo.com/) python server.
 You can run this separately if you are just looking for a web API to access a `Zillion` backend.
 * Docker / Docker Compose/ Docker Swarm Mode are utilized as described in the docs for the project generator and at [dockerswarm.rocks](https://dockerswarm.rocks/).
-In my research I came to find out Docker Swarm Mode is not a very popular approach in 2020, but I stuck with it for the purposes of the demo deployment.
+Docker Swarm Mode is not the most popular approach in 2020, but I stuck with it for the purposes of the demo deployment.
 * This is deployed on a minimally sized VPS.
 Go easy please.